Your treatment depends on where in the cervix your cancer is, how big it is, whether it has spread anywhere else in your body and your general health.

 Chemoradiotherapy means that you have chemotherapy and radiotherapy treatment together.
 You might have it as part of your treatment for cervical cancer.

 Find out about your radiotherapy planning session and how you have treatment, and about the possible side effects.

 Chemotherapy uses anti cancer drugs to destroy cancer cells.
 Find out when and how you might have chemotherapy for cervical cancer.

 Find out what happens if you’re diagnosed with cervical cancer when you’re pregnant.

 Find out about follow up appointments and tests after treatment for cervical cancer.

-Find out about the latest UK research into cervical cancer, as well as clinical trials and information about how you can take part.
+Find out about research into cervical cancer, as well as how to find clinical trials and information about how you can take part.